proactis-documentation/documentation-source/docs/p2p/acceptanceGateway.md

-- .The receipted quantity must be supplied, and should not exceed the outstanding quanitity from the original order.</Description>
+- .The receipted quantity must be supplied, and should not exceed the outstanding quantity from the original order.</Description>

 ```xml
 			<UnitOfMeasure>EA</UnitOfMeasure>